Landscape Architecture (LARC)College of Agriculture and Natural Resources

 Admission to the Major

 Freshman Admission: The program's goal is to have the greater proportion of program majors admitted as freshmen.
-Most entering freshmen will gain admission to the Landscape Architecture program directly from high school, as space permits.
+All entering freshmen will gain admission to the Landscape Architecture program directly from high school, as space permits.
 Early application is encouraged to ensure the best possible chance for admission.

 Other Policies Which Determine a Student's Retention in the Landscape Architecture Program: